jack-kerouac/betterplace_apidocs/sections/client_project_tag_projects_list.md

 **For [betterplace.org clients](../README.md#client-api) only:**

-This API returns all completed projects to a client project-tag.
+This API returns all incomplete projects to a client project-tag.
 Client project tags are a custom client feature and andministered as a service of [betterplace solutions](http://www.betterplace-solutions.de/#buergerzeitung).